• Skip to primary navigation

 Margin Lines in Naval Architecture

 In naval architecture, damage stability is one of the most important considerations in vessel design.
-It deals with the ways a ship might sink or lose stability if physical damage causes water ingress into watertight spaces.
+It deals with the ways a ship might sink or lose stability if physical damage causes water ingress into watertight spaces — and whether the vessel can survive that flooding without capsizing or total submersion.

-The main deck, also called the strength or bulkhead deck, is the uppermost deck that provides buoyancy and protects against weather exposure.
+The main deck — also called the strength deck or bulkhead deck — is the uppermost continuous deck that provides buoyancy and protects against weather exposure.
 When water reaches the level of the main deck, the ship is effectively at its limiting case of sinkage.
-Beyond this point, buoyancy is lost, and the vessel risks total submersion.
+Beyond this point, buoyancy is lost and the vessel risks total submersion.

-To prevent this risk, designers use an imaginary safety margin below the actual deck line: the margin line.
+To prevent this risk from being reached without warning, designers use an imaginary safety margin set below the actual deck line.
+This is the margin line.

 What Is a Margin Line?